 Set the Co-Located BSS subfield in the HE Operation element that it transmits to 1.

-Set the Max Co-Located BSSID Indicator field in the HE Operation element that it transmits to a nonzero value n such that 2n indicates the maximum number of BSSIDs in the co-located set.
+Set the Max Co-Located BSSID Indicator field in the HE Operation element that it transmits to a nonzero value n, where 1≤n≤8(#16586), such that 2n indicates the maximum number of BSSIDs in the co-located set.

 Members of the co-located BSSID set have the same 48 – n MSBs in their BSSIDs.

 When its associated AP has set the Co-Located BSS subfield in the HE Operation Parameters field to 1, a non-AP STA shall identify a BSS as a co-located BSS, if the 48 – n bits of the BSSID of the BSS are the same as the 48 – n bits of the BSSID of its associated AP, where n is the value carried in the Max Co-Located BSSID Indicator field of the HE Operation element transmitted by the associated AP.

+One of the BSSs in the co-located BSSID set has BSSID equal to control BSSID, and the 8 LSBs of the control BSSID is indicated in the LSBs of the Control BSSID field of the HE operation element. (#16587)

 TGax editor: Change 27.16.6 Co-located BSSID set: (Track change on)

 HE Operation element